When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 - Uncertainty: it’s true that you can’t know what will happen until you start a business but a plan can help you spot potential pitfalls and helps you to understand the finances behind your idea.
 Read our advice on ways to get more accurate figures in your business plan.

-- Lack of agility: some people think business planning stops businesses evolving, but a good plan should be current and adapt as you test and learn.
+- Lack of agility: some people think business planning stops businesses evolving, but a good business plan should be current and adapt as you test and learn.
 It needs to be part of the business, not left in a drawer.

-The best format for your plan
+The best format for your business plan

 Many people assume that a business plan will be a hefty document containing lots of facts and figures, but it doesn’t have to be.
 The key thing is to choose a format that will work for you and your business.
 That would be: